ghassansalloum/PiVideoPlayer/README.md

 cmake -DDMA_RX_CHANNEL=5 -DUSE_DMA_TRANSFERS=ON -DSPI_BUS_CLOCK_DIVISOR=6 -DWAVESHARE_ST7789VW_HAT=ON -DSTATISTICS=0 -DDISPLAY_ROTATE_180_DEGREES=ON ..
 ~~~

-(I tried DMA channel 10, it complained that it cant use a "lite" channel, and recommended that I use something <7, so I went with 5 ) <-- this seems to have made it work!
+I tried DMA channel 10, it complained that it cant use a "lite" channel, and recommended that I use something <7, so I went with 5 and that seems to have made it work!

 ~~~python
 cd ~